Organic Futons

 What is a futon?

 The common American idea of a futon is a sofa that doubles as a guest bed.
-This along with construction is what differentiates a futon from a standard mattress.
+This, along with construction, is what differentiates a futon from a standard mattress.
 Futons are made up of compressed layers of material, such as organic cotton, wool, and latex.
-These layers are then tufted in place to keep all the batting secure and insure a long lasting product.
+These layers are then tufted in place to keep all the batting secure and ensure a long-lasting product.

 Conventional Futons

-Conventional futons are made with toxic and unhealthy materials such as memory foams, and conventional cotton.
+Conventional futons are made with toxic and unhealthy materials such as memory foam and conventional cotton.

 Greenwashing Futons

-❌ Avoid greenwashing futons Some companies offer futons with spring cores.
-These futons generally do not last very long as springs don’t hold up to the riggers of folding and unfolding a futon set-up. if you are looking for a mattress with coils, here is the page with the best organic mattress brands on the market.
+Futons with spring cores.
+These futons generally do not last very long as springs don’t hold up to the rigors of folding and unfolding a futon set-up.
+If you are looking for a mattress with coils, here is the page with the best organic mattress brands on the market.

 The Best Organic Futons